microsoft/TypeScript-Handbook/pages/Generics.md

 var myIdentity: GenericIdentityFn<number> = identity;
 ```

 Notice that our example has changed to be something slightly different.
 Instead of describing a generic function, we now have a non-generic function signature that is a part of a generic type.
-When we use GenericIdentityFn, we now will also need to specify the corresponding type argument (here: number), effectively locking in what the underlying call signature will use.
+When we use `GenericIdentityFn`, we now will also need to specify the corresponding type argument (here: `number`), effectively locking in what the underlying call signature will use.
 Understanding when to put the type parameter directly on the call signature and when to put it on the interface itself will be helpful in describing what aspects of a type are generic.

 In addition to generic interfaces, we can also create generic classes.
 Note that it is not possible to create generic enums and modules.